benwhalley/just-enough-r/docs/t-tests.md

 ## Running t-tests

-Assuming you really do still want to run a null hypothesis test, the `t.test()` function performs most common variants:
+Assuming you really do still want to run a null hypothesis test on one or two means, the `t.test()` function performs most common variants, illustrated below.

-### 2 independent groups:
+## 2 independent groups:

 ```r